-Over the past few years, hackers have graduated – in the public mind – from individualized pranksters with too much time and smarts on their hands to organized, highly intelligent, extremely motivated, super villains that feed on precious data to survive and grow.
-Two or three decades ago data was something that only concerned engineers and technologists within the "scientific and electronic realm."
+Over the past few years, hackers have graduated – in the public mind – from individualized pranksters with too much time and smarts on their hands to organized, brilliant, extremely motivated super villains that feed on precious data to survive and grow.
+Two or three decades ago, data was something that only concerned engineers and technologists within the "scientific and electronic realm."
 This was a world we never touched or saw unless we were visiting our local science museum.
 Now, the exhibits, prototypes, and theories have quickly become an important extension of who we are and how we live.
 The data that once hovered above us and through wires across our office floors in a mystical existence now intertwine the fabric of our society and human functionality.
-When the data is breached, stolen, compromised, shared, destroyed, or copied it leaves the door to your home unlocked and open, it publishes your bank account number in large, bold print in the Sunday newspaper, and places your new-born baby in the lion's den.
+When the data is breached, stolen, compromised, shared, destroyed, or copied, it leaves the door to your home unlocked and open, it publishes your bank account number in large, bold print in the Sunday newspaper, and places your new-born baby in the lion's den.